 The Coady International Institute offers a range of full and partial scholarships.
-Special efforts are made to enable women and aboriginal peoples to attend.
-Candidates are fully responsible for covering travel costs.

 Obtaining financial aid to study abroad can be quite difficult; to supplement your Coady scholarship, we suggest the following steps: